chatid/chatid-mdwiki/chatbar/public-api-reference.md

 `cta` should be an object with `chatid`, `container`, and `settings` fields.

-* `chatid` must be the unique string with which this CTA is connected.
+* `chatid` must be the unique brand identifier to which this CTA is tied.
 * `container` may be a DOM element or a jQuery selector string.
 * `settings` should be an object with a `template` field.
 * `template` must be a string of HTML to inject within `container`.
 It may also be a